-Engineers working on new 5G mmWave Antenna-in-Module (AiM) device validation must characterize beamforming performance over the air (OTA).
-With no access to traditional connectorized test ports to assess device performance, they need to configure and run detailed 3D spatial sweeps within a carefully controlled RF environment.
-Conducting these spatial sweeps to plot 3D OTA antenna radiation patterns and calibrating beamformer codebooks are time consuming and expensive tasks.
+Engineers working on the validation of 5G mmWave beamforming devices in antenna test chambers must characterize their performance over the air (OTA).
+They need to configure and run detailed 3D spatial sweeps within a carefully controlled RF environment.
+However, conducting these spatial sweeps to plot 3D OTA antenna radiation patterns and calibrating beamformer codebooks are time consuming and expensive tasks.
 Furthermore, running these measurements over a range of temperatures adds a significant layer of complexity.

-A solution for mmWave OTA validation of 5G mmWave antenna modules and beamforming devices must meet the following requirements:
+A solution for OTA validation of 5G mmWave antenna modules and beamforming devices must meet the following requirements:

-- Provide a cost-effective, quiet, and carefully controlled OTA test environment that includes enough link budget while minimizing measurement uncertainty
+- Provide a cost-effective, quiet, and carefully controlled OTA test chamber with high link budget and minimal measurement uncertainty

-- Give engineers fast and detailed measurement results and plots
+- Give engineers detailed measurement results and plots